 If the Board of Trustees determines that you are terminally ill, your Regular or Auxiliary Disability Pension will begin on the first day of the calendar month following receipt of proof.
-Further, if you are found to be terminally ill you may request a one-time lump sum payment equal to 100% of the Employer Contributions received on your behalf instead of receipt of a Regular Disability Pension and in lieu of any other pension benefits you may be entitled to under the Plan; provided, however, that such request for a lump sum payment of Employer Contributions is subject to appropriate spousal consent and approval by the Trustees.
 You shall be deemed to be terminally ill if a physician certifies in writing that your life expectancy is six months or less; provided, however, the Trustees may request a verification of such certification by having you examined by an independent physician and if such independent physician does not confirm such terminal illness the Trustees may render a determination that you are not terminally ill for these purposes.